JetBrains/marketplace-docs/topics/marketplace-general/plugin-overview-page.md

 ## Donations

+<p><list>
-* Adding or having a donation link is not mandatory for plugin authors.
+<li>Adding or having a donation link is not mandatory for plugin authors.</li>
-* Donation links can be added for all of the types of plugins in the Marketplace: (i) Free, (ii) Paid, and (iii) Externally Paid.
+<li>Donation links can be added for all of the types of plugins in the Marketplace: (i) Free, (ii) Paid, and (iii) Externally Paid.</li>
-* Donations do not replace license purchase for paid plugins.
+<li>Donations do not replace license purchase for paid plugins.</li>
-* Donation links should not be included within the plugin description.
+<li>Donation links should not be included within the plugin description.</li>
-* JetBrains only provides a dedicated field to add a link for donations.
+<li>JetBrains only provides a dedicated field to add a link for donations.</li>
-* JetBrains reserves the right, at any time and for any reason, to discontinue the field for donation links or to remove such links.
+<li>JetBrains reserves the right, at any time and for any reason, to discontinue the field for donation links or to remove such links.</li>
-* The plugin author may choose various third-party payment processing services through which the donations may be submitted and processed, and so additional terms may apply to such payments based on the third-party payment processing provider; however, such services are in no way operated, endorsed, or supported by JetBrains.
+<li>The plugin author may choose various third-party payment processing services through which the donations may be submitted and processed, and so additional terms may apply to such payments based on the third-party payment processing provider; however, such services are in no way operated, endorsed, or supported by JetBrains.</li>
-* JetBrains doesn't take or receive any commission nor in any way process or participate in the transaction.
+<li>JetBrains doesn't take or receive any commission nor in any way process or participate in the transaction.</li>
-* Donations might fall under taxation laws in certain countries.
-It is advisable to consult a tax advisor to settle any potential financial and legal issues on the user´s side.
+<li>Donations might fall under taxation laws in certain countries.
+It is advisable to consult a tax advisor to settle any potential financial and legal issues on the user´s side.</li>
-* All related disputes, including refund requests, chargebacks, and cancellations will be handled by the respective plugin author and/or the respective third-party payment processing provider.
+<li>All related disputes, including refund requests, chargebacks, and cancellations will be handled by the respective plugin author and/or the respective third-party payment processing provider.</li>
+</list></p>

+### How to add a Donation link

+<p>We provided adding Donation links in the Web application for Free plugins.</p>
+<p>For Paid, Freemium, and Externally Paid plugins, we provide this functionality by request via email.
+While we are working on adding this functionality for all plugins, we apologize for the temporary inconvenience.</p>
+<p><list>
+<li>If it’s a Free plugin, go to the “Monetization tab” in your backoffice.</li>
+<li>If it is a Paid, Freemium, or Externally Paid plugin, please write to us via <a href="mailto:marketplace@jetbrains.com">marketplace@jetbrains.com</a>. <emphasis>Donations might fall under taxation laws in certain countries.
+It is advisable to consult a tax advisor to settle any potential financial and legal issues on your side.</emphasis></li>
+</list></p>